WojtekFulmyk/mlcausality/README.md

 Finally, note that parameters for the above scalers are available in parameters named `*_params` where `*` stands for the name of the scaler.
 So `scaler_dm_1_params` are the params for `scaler_dm_1` etc.

 The following usage example recovers a network by first applying a 'minmaxscaler' in the `[2,3]` range on the input data and then taking a log difference.
-Note that the MinMaxScaler is needed here because the input data is negative which would make taking a log difference impossible:
+Note that the MinMaxScaler is needed here because the input data is negative which would prevent the taking of a log difference in the absence of the scaler:

     import mlcausality
     import numpy as np